-Truthfully, the advertisements that we all hear about, make claims that are not accurate.
+The advertisements that we all hear about make claims that are not accurate.
 There is no quick fix for any of the main hair issues.
 Store bought shampoos and miracle treatments, are usually foamy/fragrant coatings, that temporarily change the hair's look and feel.
 Often, the very ingredients in the products can cause the issues that the consumer is trying to fix.

-Dry hair is a great example of this.
-There are more natural remedies that won't cost an arm and a leg and will help with the dryness, without stripping the hair and simply coating it.
+Dry hair is an excellent example of this.
+There are more natural remedies that won't cost an arm and a leg and will help with the dryness, without stripping the hair and merely coating it.
 Check out some of these ideas for dry hair.
 As with any herbal train of thought, using herbs to treat hair issues, is not a one time or quick thing.
-There are herbs that will make the hair feel less dry, but it is not a permanent solution.
+Some herbs will make the hair feel less dry, but it is not a permanent solution.
 Think of treating your dry hair as if it needs to recover from something.
 In essence, it does.
 Use as little detergent and chemical hair coatings as possible.
 Stimulate the scalp's natural oils and help disperse them, by using a natural bristle brush.
 Of course, the less heat from curling irons, straighteners and blow dryers as possible can help, but so can a simple hot oil treatment.

 01 of 05